 And Jesus commends her for it in His response to Martha’s complaint in Luke 10:40 above…

-Jesus tells us that Mary chose wisely to first make time to listen to and hear Him.
+Jesus tells us that Mary chose wisely the better part.
+She chose to sit at the Lord’s feet, to first make time to listen to and hear Jesus’ teaching.

 What Can We Learn from the Story of Mary and Martha?